dmprotocolai/dungeon-master-protocol/README.md

 ### 1. The Gemini Banisher
 **What it does:** Murders the "Help me write" Gemini button on sight.
-**Why:** Because I don't need a sparkly button interrupting my train of thought.
+**Why:** Because I don't need a sparkly Clippy 2025 interrupting my train of thought.

 > *"It looks like you're experiencing a moment of creative ambiguity.
 > Would you like me to resolve that for you by generating a soulless,
 > algorithmically optimized paragraph that vaguely resembles your original intent?"* 👀

+**For the younger folks:** Clippy was Microsoft's 1997 attempt at "AI assistance."
+It was universally hated.
+This is that, but with more parameters.

 ### 2. The Focus Mode (ADHD Savior)
-**What it does:** Uses two digital "shutters" to dim everything on the screen except the page you are currently writing on.
-Use Alt + Z to toggle on/off.
+**What it does:** Uses two adjustable digital "shutters" to dim everything on the screen except the page you are currently writing on.
+Use Alt + Z to toggle on/off. **Why:** I like CalmlyWriter, but not having an autosave feature makes me sad.

 ### 3. Sidebar Assassins (Tab Index & Meetings)
 **What it does:**
 *   Removes the "Tab Index" sidebar (laggy, unnecessary).
 *   Removes the "Meetings" sidebar (blocks the scroll bar, useless).
+**Why:** Because visual clutter and lag must die.

 ### 4. The Auto-Titler
 **What it does:** Renames the file automatically to a sortable, time stamped title, e.g. Lab Notes: YYYY - MM - DD 00:00:00.
 **Why:** To save me from `Untitled Document (345)` hell.
+Will I ever remember to title a Doc?
+Never.

 ### 💻 How to use the Docs Scripts
 1. Download [Tampermonkey](https://www.tampermonkey.net/).